network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 Future companion documents could address how to measure and report other aspects of network quality that affect user experience.

+## Correlation with User Experience

+The most important property of this test tool is that its results should be a good predictor of user experience.
+High scores on the Responsiveness Test should correlate with good user experience, and low scores should correlate with poor user experience.
+This allows network engineers to experiment with code changes and use the Responsiveness Test to evaluate whether the changes are beneficial, instead of having to judge the effects subjectively, for example, by conducting a video conference and trying to assess whether it seems to be working better or worse.

 ## Interaction with End Systems

 Network delays that occur when traffic is flowing are not purely